comorment/gwas/docs/plink_contributing.md

 Run the container by mounting this directory

 ```
-singularity exec -B  $(pwd):/INPUT /path/of/the/container/imagename.sif  <your plink analysis>
+singularity exec --no-home -B  $(pwd):/INPUT /path/of/the/container/imagename.sif  <your plink analysis>

 ```